-I examine Mosheim.| He tells me that it is scarcely to be doubted, if one considers the prudence and moderation shewn by the apostles in appointing an apostle, and then the seven, that the elders of the primitive Church at Jerusalem were elected by suffrages of the faithful.
+I examine Mosheim¦.
+He tells me that it is scarcely to be doubted, if one considers the prudence and moderation shewn by the apostles in appointing an apostle, and then the seven, that the elders of the primitive Church at Jerusalem were elected by suffrages of the faithful.
 Then he says that when an elder was needed, the body of elders recommended one or two persons to the assembly; and in a note he says that @Titus 1: 5 proves nothing against it: Titus might have consulted, and doubtless did in reality consult, the wishes of the people.
 This may be so.
 It is, however, quite another thing from a history which, as you wish to persuade us, leaves no doubt that they acted by way of election.
 And Mosheim is so far from thinking of an election, that he makes use of what he believes to have occurred in order to justify what he calls the right of presentation, as not being repugnant to the practice

-| I translate as well as I can *epinome,* a word the force of which is disputed.
-The known use of it is, the act of pasturing, going over a pasturage; but *epinomos,* signifies legal, a legal form, and I think that the substantive ought to be thus understood.
+¦ I translate as well as I can *epinome*, a word the force of which is disputed.
+The known use of it is, the act of pasturing, going over a pasturage; but *epinomos*, signifies legal, a legal form, and I think that the substantive ought to be thus understood.
 There are some who pretend it was the succession itself which was indicated; thus Le Clerc.
 I translate the same as Usher, Fell, Cotelerius, and others.

-| Ecclesiastical History.
+¦ Ecclesiastical History.

 {336}